CM4all/passage/doc/index.rst

 - convert a name to an abstract "local" socket address (prefix '@' is converted to a null byte, making the address "abstract")

+Security
+^^^^^^^^

+This software and the Lua code used to configure it is very sensitive, because untrusted processes can send arbitrary data to it.

+Never trust the information from the packet payload.

+Do not try to establish an authentication protocol.
+If you want to know who the client is, query those attributes which cannot be changed by the client, such as cgroup membership and file system mounts.
+Consider that the client may be able to create a new mount namespace and change all mounts.
+If you have doubts about the client's identity, bail out (e.g. with Lua's :samp:`error()` function).

 About Lua
 ^^^^^^^^^